 Printed Maps for Big Sur Hikers

-This website provides single-page-printable Trailmap sections for users to print - but hiking a large area can require several sections and some people prefer a single large-scale
+This website provides single-page-printable Trailmap sections for users to print - but hiking a large area can require several sections and some hikers want a single large-scale

 map covering the entire region.

-So I've been asked which commercially-available printed map of the Big Sur area I would recommend.
+So I'll describe here the commercially-available printed map of the Big Sur area.